-No. Though pine and other woods naturally contain phenol, which is extremely toxic to cats, most wood pellets are treated with a process called kiln drying.
+No. Though pine and other woods naturally contain phenol, which is toxic to cats, a majority of wood pellets are treated with a process called kiln drying.
 This process causes a majority of phenol to evaporate, making wood pellets safe for cats.

-While most wood pellet litters are softwoods like pine, hardwood pellets can be used as litter too.
+While most wood pellet litters are softwoods, like pine and cedar, hardwood pellets can be used as litter too.
 Just be sure to confirm that they’re treated to remove phenol and contain nothing but 100% natural fibers with no chemical additives.

-What type of wood pellets are best for cat litter?
+What kind of wood pellets are best to use as cat litter?

-Wood pellets are an affordable, eco-friendly option for cat litter.
-Just make sure that the wood pellets you choose contain no additives and are kiln-dried sufficiently to remove phenol.
+Wood pellets are an affordable, eco-friendly alternative to traditional cat litter.
+Just make sure that the wood pellets you choose contain no additives and are kiln dried to remove a majority of phenol.